Lukeasargen/TnseqPipeline/README.md

 Use the save version of Bowtie as stage 1.
 ```
-./scripts/reads1.sh experiment_name genome_name read_name adapter_name
+./scripts/reads1.sh -e experiment_name -i index_name -a adapters -r reads

-# Bowtie1
+# Bowtie 1
-./scripts/reads1.sh demo 14208c PolyC_Adapter pt1_S1_L001_R1_001
-./scripts/reads1.sh demo 14208c PolyC_Adapter cf1_S3_L001_R1_001
+./scripts/reads1.sh -e demo -i 14028c -a PolyC_Adapter.fa -r pt1_S1_L001_R1_001.fastq,cf1_S3_L001_R1_001.fastq

-# Bowtie2
+# Bowtie 2
-./scripts/reads2.sh demo 14208c PolyC_Adapter pt1_S1_L001_R1_001
-./scripts/reads2.sh demo 14208c PolyC_Adapter cf1_S3_L001_R1_001

 ```

-The read scripts are most useful if you want to use default settings for trimming and aligning.
+The `reads#.sh` scripts are most useful if you want to use default settings for trimming and aligning.
 If you need to change these parameters, this is the breakdown of each process called in the read scripts.

 ## 1. Trim